Owodog: Bang Bang Tang III

 In February, 2009, Channel [V] began filming its revamped version and new season of Bang Bang Tang, which marked the return of several members from the first season, including Owodog.
 For the new season, Owodog shot and directed a promotional ad of members dancing at several sites in Taipei with Aben of Choc7.
 Bang Bang Tang III began airing on March 2, 2009, with Show Lo being the first guest star.

 In 2009, Lollipop, as a group, made its first lyric contributions to other artists, which are included in the mini album of the group Choc7, composed of seven members selected from the same show.

-2009–Present
+2009–present

-I am Legend: Second album and Asia tour
+I Am Legend: Second album and Asia tour

-Lollipop's second album I am Legend is released on June 19, 2009.
-For the album, Owodog wrote the lyrics to the song "綜藝咖" and co-wrote the lyrics for the title song "I am Legend" with Prince, as well as, "One Way" with Liljay.
+Lollipop's second album I Am Legend was released on June 19, 2009.
+For the album, Owodog wrote the lyrics to the song "綜藝咖" and co-wrote the lyrics for the title song "I Am Legend" with Prince, as well as, "One Way" with Liljay.
 A concert tour in Asia with the same name as the album commenced in Hong Kong Coliseum on July 4 and July 5, 2009.

-While promoting I am Legend on several Taiwanese variety shows, including Kangxi Lai Le, 100% Entertainment, Azio Superstar, etc., Owodog and other members of Lollipop, created a series of dance performances specifically for the show hosts of each show, thus completing a mini TV tour.
+While promoting I Am Legend on several Taiwanese variety shows, including Kangxi Lai Le, 100% Entertainment, Azio Superstar, etc., Owodog and other members of Lollipop created a series of dance performances specifically for the show hosts of each show, thus completing a mini TV tour.